 The Dalmatian Coast to Split.

 The green forests of Plitvice Lakes National Park give way to pebble-dashed shores lapped by turquoise waters.
-Witness a dramatic change in landscape, as you travel through Mediterranean olive groves on your way to Trogir, founded by the Greeks in 3rd Century B.C.
+Walk through the Roman Ruins and market to see the sea organ of Zadar before witnessing a dramatic change in landscape, as you travel through Mediterranean olive groves on your way to Trogir, founded by the Greeks in 3rd Century B.C.
 Admire the cathedral and Renaissance Čipiko Palace before continuing to the historic port of Split.
 In the evening, don't miss the opportunity of dinner in a traditional konoba.

 Island Hopping to Hvar.

-In the morning, enjoy a walking tour.
-1,700 years ago, the Roman Emperor Diocletian built his palace here and today it forms the nucleus of the Old Town.
-A Local Expert will lead you through the labyrinthine streets and arcaded squares to see St. Duje's - originally Diocletian's Mausoleum - and the Temple of Jupiter, which today is a baptistery, as well as the Golden Gate.
+The Roman Emperor Diocletian built his palace here and today it forms the nucleus of the Old Town in Split.
+A Local Expert will lead you through the labyrinthine streets to see St. Duje's - originally Diocletian's Mausoleum - and the Temple of Jupiter, which today is a baptistery, as well as the Golden Gate.
 Continue your venture underground, to explore the cellars.
-In the evening, don't miss the opportunity of dinner in a traditional konoba.
 Your island-hopping adventure begins here.
 Cross the azure waters of the Adriatic to spend two nights on Hvar, famed for being the sunniest island in the country and boasting an interior dotted with lofty mountain peaks and aromatic ﬁelds of lavender.